opencog/atomspace-cog/README.md

 as can AtomSpace B, and so these two can share AtomSpace contents however desired.

-This provides a very simple, low-brow backend for AtomSpace storage via the CogServer.
-At this time, it is ... not optimized for speed, and its super-simplistic.
-It is meant as a proof-of-concept for a scalable distributed network of AtomSpaces, provided by the [AtomSpace OpenDHT backend](https://github.com/opencog/atomspace-dht).
+This provides a simple, unsophisticated backend for AtomSpace storage via the CogServer.
+At this time, it is ... not optimized for speed, and is super-simplistic.
+It is meant as a proof-of-concept for a scalable distributed network of AtomSpaces; one possible design being explored is the
+[AtomSpace OpenDHT backend](https://github.com/opencog/atomspace-dht).

 Example Usage